 When you are learning a foreign language, studying slangs is a nice and fun way to widen your vocabulary.
 Not only will you speak more fluently but you will sound more like a native speaker.
 Moreover, slang gives you an interesting point of view on society.
 Let’s learn more about the expression “moto kare“【元カレ】 and “moto kano”【元カノ】!

 Moto covers a lot of meaning, but there is the idea of origin and “previous” with the kanji “元”.
-In this context it is used the same way as the prefix “ex-” is in both English and French.
+In this context it is used in the same way as the prefix “ex-” is in both English and French.
 The word for girlfriend “kanojyo” and the word for boyfriend “kareshi” are then shortened to “kano” and “kare”.

-Japanese example 1
+Japanese Example 1

 Ａ：Wakaretekara hantoshi ga tatsu no ni, mada moto kano no koto ga wasurerarenai.